 Vietnam is a long narrow country.
-Most likely, you will be starting from Hanoi and travelling your way down, or starting from Ho Chi Minh city (Saigon) and going up.
-This 2 week itinerary is at a relaxed pace for travellers who want a mix of top sights, culture, food with enough time for relaxing on the beach and doing adventure activities.
+Most likely, you will be starting from Hanoi and traveling your way down, or starting from Ho Chi Minh City (Saigon) and going up.
+This 2 week Vietnam itinerary is at a relaxed pace for travelers who want a mix of top sights, culture, food with enough time for relaxing on the beach and doing adventure activities.

-Hanoi (1 night) – Ha long bay (1 night) – Da nang (5 nights covering Hue and HoiAn) – Ho chi Minh city (2 nights) – Con Dao island (4 nights) – Ho chi Minh city (1 night)
+Hanoi (1 night) – Ha long bay (1 night) – Danang (5 nights covering Hue and HoiAn) – Ho Chi Minh City (2 nights) – Con Dao island (4 nights) – Ho Chi Minh City (1 night)

 Day 1: Hanoi